Poournisha/MCKFoods/SETUP_GUIDE.md

-# Ragi Products E-commerce Website - Setup Guide
+# MCK Foods E-commerce Website - Setup Guide

 ## 🎉 Your E-commerce Platform is Ready!

-This is a fully functional e-commerce website for selling Ragi health food products with integrated Razorpay payment processing (perfect for India) and admin management.
+This is a fully functional e-commerce website for MCK Foods, selling premium Ragi health food products with integrated Razorpay payment processing (perfect for India) and comprehensive admin management.

 ## 📋 What's Included